ladybug-tools/spider/gbxml-viewer/r11/gv-app/splash-screen.md

 * Able to save both Save Changes and Save Edits for all seven use cases
 * Only lightly tested

 Still with errors: Making edits with HUD and then directly using Save Edits.

-Better to use Save Changes use Save Edits
+Better to use the following steps:

+1. Make some edits with HUD
+2. Use Save Changes to save the edits to a file
+3. Open fresh version of the model.
+4. Open and apply the save changes file you just created.
+5. Then use Save Edits to save the final updated version of the model

+This workflow will be improved in future realeases

 </details><details open>